nazmulidris/developerlife.com/_posts/2020-04-05-kotlin-dsl-intro.md

 2. `this` is of type `MutableList<String>` and is bound to the context argument that is passed in the `call` function implementation (`mutableListOf("Hello")`).

-This takes a little getting used to, but once you get the hang of it, you know that the thing on the left side of the `.` in the method signature is the context, and the thing on the right side is the lambda's function signature.
+This takes a little getting used to, but once you get the hang of it, you know that:

+1. The thing on the left side of the `.` in the method signature is the context.
+2. The thing on the right side is the lambda's function signature.
+And that you can potentially pass an argument to this lambda.

 ```text
 fun call(block: MutableList<String>.(String) -> Unit) {}